strongloop/strongloop.com2/_posts/2019-10-03-import-lb3-models-to-lb4.md

 Let me show you the new command in practice, using our [`lb3-application`](https://github.com/strongloop/loopback-next/tree/master/examples/lb3-application) example, which is based on [Getting started with LoopBack 3](https://loopback.io/doc/en/lb3/Getting-started-with-LoopBack.html).

-First of all, upgrade your global installation of `@loopback/cli` to get the new feature!
+First of all, upgrade your global installation of LoopBack 4 CLI to get the new feature!

 ```
 $ npm install -g "@loopback/cli"